Qais al-Khazali: Split from the Sadrist Movement and the Founding of Asa'ib Ahl al-Haq

+The Karbala Provincial Joint Coordination Center Raid (2007)

+On January 20, 2007, a highly coordinated paramilitary force from Asa'ib Ahl al-Haq executed a complex raid on a joint U.S.-Iraqi military outpost within the Karbala Provincial Joint Coordination Center.
+The operation resulted in the abduction and subsequent killing of five U.S. soldiers, making it one of the most high-profile and deadly tactical operations launched against American forces during the war.
+Intelligence reports later indicated that the Iranian Quds Force provided extensive training and resources for the operation, which included constructing a full-scale replica of the compound for rehearsals.
+Defense analysts noted that the sophistication, uniforms, and tactical execution of the raid closely mirrored the operational style of Lebanese Hezbollah, contrasting sharply with the less structured tactics previously used by the Mahdi Army.

+As the leader of Asa'ib Ahl al-Haq, al-Khazali maintained ultimate command authority and provided the religious and operational justification for the raid.
+During his subsequent detention and interrogation by coalition forces, he acknowledged that the operation could not have proceeded without his explicit authorization, asserting that it was carried out within his interpretation of Islamic law.
+Nearly two decades later, during a televised interview in June 2025, al-Khazali reaffirmed his stance on the event, stating that his involvement in organizing the raid remained a point of honor for him.

 Arrest and release

 On the night of 20 March 2007 the G squadron of the British SAS and US troops raided a house in Basra containing Khazali and arrested him along with his brother Laith and his advisor Ali Musa Daqduq without casualties and gained valuable intelligence.

 Khazali was released in January 2010, in exchange for Peter Moore, who had been kidnapped by Asa'ib Ahl al-Haq.
 In December that year, notorious special groups commanders Abu Deraa and Mustafa al-Sheibani were allowed to return to Iraq and declared they would be working with Khazali after their return.
 Since his release, al-Khazali has pivoted from attacking U.S.-led Coalition forces in Iraq to recruiting for pro-Assad Shi'ite militias in Syria.